Stephen Carlton Clark: Lawsuits

 In May, 2009, a lawsuit was filed against Yale University regarding Vincent van Gogh's The Night Café (1888).
 Pierre Konowaloff, heir to the estate of his great-grandfather Ivan Morozov, alleged in the suit that the painting had been illegally taken by the Soviet government in 1920.
 Clark acquired it in 1933, and bequeathed it to Yale in 1960.
 Konowaloff's suit argued that Yale should have questioned the propriety of Clark's purchase (76 years earlier), and that the court could not deem the university to be the painting's rightful owner.
 "Stephen C. Clark either had actual knowledge, or reasonably should have known, that Russia had no legal title to the painting when he sought to acquire it in 1933."

-Konowaloff filed a similar lawsuit against the Metropolitan Museum of Art, seeking the return of Paul Cézanne's 1891 portrait of his wife—a 1960 bequest by Clark to the Met.
+Konowaloff filed a similar lawsuit against the Metropolitan Museum of Art, seeking the return of Paul Cézanne's 1891 portrait of his wife—which had been a 1960 bequest by Clark.
 In September, 2011 the U.S. District Court in Manhattan granted the Met's motion to dismiss the suit: "The Court found that Mr. Konowaloff’s claim would require it to question the validity of the Soviet Union’s taking Cézanne’s portrait of his wife as part of its nationalization of private property after the Russian Revolution, which the Court, under longstanding precedent of the 'act of state' doctrine, refused to do.
 Under that doctrine, the acts of a sovereign government are legitimate, official acts."

 Saint Andrew (c.1610) by Workshop of El Greco.
 Bequest to the Metropolitan Museum of Art.

 Portrait of de Heer Bodolphe (1643) by Frans Hals.
 Bequest to Yale University Art Gallery.

 Portrait of Mevrouw Bodolphe (1643) by Frans Hals.
 Bequest to Yale University Art Gallery.

 St. James the Greater (1661) by Rembrandt.
 Private collection.

 Mrs. Anna Drummer Powell (1764) by John Singleton Copley.
 Bequest to Yale University Art Gallery.

 George Washington (1797) by Gilbert Stuart.
 Clark Art Institute.

 Eel Spearing at Setauket (1845) by William Sidney Mount.
 1942 gift to the Fenimore Art Museum.

 Self-Portrait (c.
 1855–1856) by Degas.
 Bequest to the Metropolitan Museum of Art.

 Rhode Island Landscape (1859) by Martin Johnson Heade.
 Metropolitan Museum of Art.

 Young Woman Reclining in a Spanish Costume (1862–63) by Manet.
 Bequest to Yale University Art Gallery.

 A Game of Croquet (1866) by Winslow Homer.
 Bequest to Yale University Art Gallery.

 The Dinner Horn (1873) by Winslow Homer.
 Detroit Institute of Arts.

 A Waitress at Duval's Restaurant (c.
 1875) by Renoir.
 Bequest to the Metropolitan Museum of Art.

 Elizabeth at the Piano (1875) by Thomas Eakins.
 Bequest to the Addison Gallery of American Art.

 Portrait of Marguerite-Thérèse Berard (1879) by Renoir.
 Bequest to the Metropolitan Museum of Art.